Eurecat/BTWorkshop_ROSCON_ES25/README.md

 # Follow gui installation and then create an alias (suggested, not mandatory)
 alias groot2=<groot2-bin-exec-path> # default might be "/home/btdev/Groot2/bin/groot2"
 ```
+_Note that if you build the image manually and did not pull it from dockerhub you need to install groot2 on your own._

 ### 2. Launch BTROS2 Executor and trigger a tree execution